Norm Duke: Later career

 On April 2, 2022, the 58-year old Duke claimed the top seed (out of 420 competitors) at the USBC Masters.
 Seeking to become the oldest player to win a PBA Tour title and oldest to win a major, he was defeated in the April 3 final by Anthony Simonsen, 219–216.
 Prior to the finals, Duke announced that unless he qualified for the upcoming PBA Tour Playoffs (he needed a win to qualify), he would be retiring from full-time competition on the PBA Tour.
 He will still bowl in PBA Regional Tour and PBA50 Tour events.

-Duke made his final televised PBA Tour appearance at the 2022 PBA League Elias Cup Finals in Portland, Maine.
+Duke made his final televised PBA Tour appearance at the 2022 PBA League Elias Cup Finals in Portland, Maine on July 10.
 He reprised his role as the player/manager for the Dallas Strikers, bowling lead-off for the team.
 The Strikers made it to the final match against the Portland Lumberjacks.
-After Duke's doubles partner Wes Malott clinched the tournament with a spare in the 10th frame of the final game, he yielded his fill shot to Duke, who closed out his PBA Tour career with a strike.
+After Duke's doubles partner Wes Malott clinched the tournament for Portland with a spare in the 10th frame of the final game, he yielded his fill shot to Duke.
+Poetically, Duke closed out his full-time PBA Tour career with a strike.
 Duke's departure from the PBA Tour was met with much emotion from bowlers and fans alike, so much so that the hashtag #ThankYouNorm began trending throughout the community shortly before he made his final TV appearance.